When should single moms or dads introduce a new partner to the kids?

 A few of these guys turned into relationships that lasted a few months, and in those cases, if they had kids, we'd all have outings.
 I remember a few times everyone sleeping over at our house.

 The guys were nice, the kids were nice, my mom was happy around these men and it was all very normal.

 How long should you wait before you introduce your boyfriend to your child?

 Today, when I hear single parents talk about dating, the most common scenario is waiting until the magical six-month mark to introduce an amour to the kids.
 Divorced couples even mutually agree that the kids will not lay eyes on a romantic partner until half a year has passed.
-Some even go as far as engagement.
+Some custody agreements even go as far as engagement.